 Most people think a 30-year fixed rate is safer than an adjustable rate mortgage.
 Some people feel that the 30-year fixed-rate is better for people who plan on being in their home for a long time.
 Others feel that a 30-year fixed rate is better for budgeting purposes especially for someone on a fixed income or approaching retirement.
 As for the adjustable rate VA ARM loans, most people think they’re dangerous.
 Some people think they only make sense if you’re not trying to pay your home off and will just move in a few years like someone still on active duty.
 Assuming a 30-year fixed rate is safer for most people then obviously an VA ARM Loan must be more dangerous.
-This is a myth.
+This is a myth, an adjustable rate mortgage is smart in the right situations.
 We are going to compare the 30-year fixed rate with the VA hybrid ARM loan.
 We will explain why a hybrid arm is usually safer than a 30 year fixed.

 Is The VA ARM Loan Safe?